tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/app-service-control.md

     ```bash
     # apply enforcing default-deny policy manifest
-    kubectl apply -f demo/10-security-controls/default-deny.yaml
+    kubectl apply -f demo/10-security-controls/default-dev-deny.yaml
     # you can delete staged default-deny policy
-    kubectl delete -f demo/10-security-controls/staged.default-deny.yaml
+    kubectl delete -f demo/10-security-controls/staged.default-dev-deny.yaml
     ```

 4. Test connectivity with policies in place.

     a.
-The only connections between the components within each namespaces should be allowed as configured by the policies.
+The only connections between the components within each namespaces `dev` and `default` should be allowed as configured by the policies.

     ```bash
     # test connectivity within dev namespace